iamursky/iamursky/README.md

 # Hi!
-I'm Ilya 👋
+I'm Ilia 👋

-👋 Hi!
 I'm a frontend developer with over 12 years of experience building a wide range of products — from MVPs to enterprise solutions.
 I specialize in React.js, Next.js, and Expo.

 **How to reach me:**
 * [LinkedIn](https://www.linkedin.com/in/iamursky/)